Trap–neuter–return: United States

-There is no federal law that explicitly sets policy on feral cats, and state and local laws vary in their approaches.
+There is no federal law in the US that explicitly sets policy on feral cats, and state and local laws vary in their approaches.
 The Endangered Species Act and the Migratory Bird Treaty Act may be relevant to the legality of TNR.
 In a federal case, American Bird Conservancy v.
-Harvey (2014), conservationists sued Rose Harvey, the Commissioner of New York State Parks, under the Endangered Species Act for failing to prohibit TNR activities in a state park where the Piping Plover, a threatened species, was known to nest.
+Harvey (2014), conservationists sued Rose Harvey, the Commissioner of New York State Parks, under the Endangered Species Act for failing to prohibit activities supporting feral cats in a state park where the Piping Plover, a threatened species, was known to nest.
 Under a settlement and judicial order, the State of New York agreed to remove all of the cats to a shelter, and to trap and permanently remove any cats found in the park in the future.